Who We Are

 My Goals as a Luthier

 When I started my quest as a luthier, it was as a young man trying to produce an instrument with exceptional balance, power and a warm brilliant sound, something I couldn't find when I left school.
-Repairs though, were the bread and butter of life, and my only goal was to do it better, make it play and sound at an optimum, so anyone could learn more easily.
+Repairs though, were the bread and butter of the business, and my only goal was to do it better, make the instrument at hand play and sound at an optimum, so anyone could learn and play more easily.
 A beginner does not need an instrument with world-class sound, although that would be nice.
 What they need, is an instrument that plays like a professional’s.
 Being a long-time teacher and player of classical guitar, I believe playability and balance are everything.

 TOUR OUR STUDIO | WHAT'S IN PROCESS | ENDORSERS | CONTACT US | HOME